18F/handbook/_pages/getting-started/classes/benefits.md

 ## Submitting benefit forms

 ### New hires
-Follow [these instructions](https://docs.google.com/presentation/d/151w2MOgtbiskmN7I13UgjiHZk2VZuJmAPotwixpHTFQ/edit#slide=id.p) to submit your [benefits forms](https://github.com/18F/onboarding-documents/blob/master/Forms/gsa-onboarding-forms.md#sf-2809---health-benefits-election-form) and email the GSA HR Benefits contact listed in the [Benefits & Support Contacts for TTS Employees](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) document.
+Follow [these instructions](https://docs.google.com/presentation/d/151w2MOgtbiskmN7I13UgjiHZk2VZuJmAPotwixpHTFQ/edit#slide=id.p) to submit your [benefits forms](https://github.com/18F/onboarding-documents/blob/master/Forms/gsa-onboarding-forms.md#sf-2809---health-benefits-election-form).
+You can email your GSA HR Benefits contact listed in the [Benefits & Support Contacts for TTS Employees](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) document if you have any questions.

 ### Current employees
 Email [cpc.employeedocuments@gsa.gov](mailto:cpc.employeedocuments@gsa.gov) when you're submitting documents due to a change in life event (such as getting married or having a child).